 * Tuition is paid at the time you register for a course.
 The projected tuition for all nine courses is $5085.
-Projected and posted tuition is based on Spring 2019 tuition rates and is subject to change.
+Projected and posted tuition is based on Fall 2019 tuition rates and is subject to change.

 What Will Your Schedule Look Like?

 While you may complete the program within 12 months, you may take up to five years to complete the course work.
 When planning your schedule you need to take into account which semester the course is offered and whether or not you have completed the course prerequisite.

 The program offered by LMU Extension is approved by CCAPP.
 Changes made in the requirements and/or processes of CCAPP may result in changes to the program.
 CAADAC is now part of CCAPP.

 If you wish to counsel or provide emotional support to people who are struggling with an alcohol or drug abuse challenge or are in treatment or recovery.
 Individuals working in the field find great satisfaction in the work they are performing.